OpenEVSE/openevse_esp32_firmware/docs/user-guide.md

 Once the module is toggled on, it will have highest priority to other claims.
 However it's possible to temporary disable it if needed with HTTP or MQTT

-**Note #1**: this service is dependant to MQTT, it needs a topic with the whole household live power in watts ( 'Live power load MQTT Topic' )
+**Note #1**: this service is dependant of an external feed containing the  household live power in watt.
+It can come from an MQTT topic or an HTTP POST request.
+ *** MQTT ***
+ Set the topic in the shaper configuration page ( 'Live power load MQTT Topic' )
+ *** HTTP ***
+ Send periodically an HTTP POST request to http://{openevse_host}/status containing JSON formatted as /status GET endpoint.
+Body should contain {"shaper_live_pwr": value} in watt.
+Can be combined with other settable values.

 **Note #2**: set 'Max Power Allowed' according to your energy plan.

+### External values settable from HTTP POST

+If MQTT is not an option, all external data needed can be updated from an HTTP POST request to /status endpoint.

+Accepted data:
+{
+  "voltage": int,          // live voltage in V "shaper_live_pwr": int,  // total household live power in W "solar": int,            // divert solar production in W "grid_ie": int,          // divert grid -import/+export in W "battery_level": int,    // vehicle soc in % "battery_range": int,    // vehicle range "time_to_full_charge"    // vehicle charge ETA
+}

 ### MQTT